What is a CNA

 Certification can also affect a certified nursing assistant’s salary, but only in states where certification is not required to practice.
 A certified nursing assistant will almost always earn a higher income.
 Certification is also recommended if you plan on moving to another state and it can help advance you further in your career.
 Being certified is extremely helpful if you decide to become a licensed practical nurse or registered nurse down the road.

 Highest-paying locations throughout the United States tend to be in well-populated areas, although this isn’t always true.
-There is no consistent state size that translates into higher wages, however Alaska, New York, and Connecticut are among the top paying states for this profession.
-Areas with large numbers of retirees are especially likely to demand a greater need for certified nursing assistants, especially since over 620,000 individuals are already employed in this industry and yet, more are still needed.
+There is no consistent state size that translates into higher wages, however Alaska, New York, and Nevada are among the top paying states for this profession.
+Areas with large numbers of retirees are especially likely to demand a greater need for certified nursing assistants, especially since over 1,427,830 individuals are already employed in this industry and yet, more are still needed.